getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/overview.md

   level="info"
 %}

 In situations where it’s not possible to send the custom `X-Sentry-Auth` header, it’s possible to send these values via the querystring:

 ```
-?sentry_version=5&sentry_key=<public api key>&sentry_secret=<secret api key>...
+?sentry_version=7&sentry_key=<public api key>&sentry_secret=<secret api key>...
 ```

+`sentry_key`

+: **Required.** The public key which should be provided as part of the SDK configuration.

 `sentry_version`

-: The protocol version.
-The current version of the protocol is ‘7’.
+: **Required.** The protocol version.
+The current version of the protocol is `7`.

 `sentry_client`

-: An arbitrary string which identifies your SDK, including its version.

-  The typical pattern for this is ‘**client_name**/**client_version**‘.
+: An arbitrary string that identifies your SDK, including its version.
+The typical pattern for this is `client_name/client_version`.

-  For example, the Python SDK might send this as ‘raven-python/1.0’.
+  For example, the Python SDK might send this as `raven-python/1.0`.

 `sentry_timestamp`

 : The unix timestamp representing the time at which this event was generated.

-`sentry_key`

-: The public key which should be provided as part of the SDK configuration.

 `sentry_secret`